Mental health support

 Making contact with the Mental Health team

 To ensure that we direct you to the appropriate service you must first book a Single Point of Access Appointment (SPA) where your needs will be assessed.
 These appointments can be booked via MyGateway.

 If you have already been working with one of the teams mentioned then please contact them in the first instance, follow the link on team name to email them.

 What is a Single Point of Access Appointment (SPA)?

 - An opportunity to discuss your situation with a member of support staff.

-- You will be offered advice on the day and referral to relevant support staff within student welfare.
+- You will be offered advice on the day and referral to a member of the wellbeing team.

 - At the end of the appointment, you will be given an action plan of what to do next.

 Find us on Twitter @DMUwellbeing for tips and info on a range of mental health and wellbeing issues.